BettercareHealth/bettercare/child-healthcare/scrub.md

 Note
 :	The dog tapeworm is Echinococcus granulosus.

-The prevention, diagnosis and treatment of sandworm infection is discussed in Unit 12.
+*The prevention, diagnosis and treatment of sandworm infection is discussed in [chapter 12](12.html).*

 Giardiasis